Geodesic intersections: Bounds on intersections

 When finding the intersection of geodesic segments, we require the maximum length of a shortest geodesic segment, $t_5$.
 This is just the distance between the poles, twice the quarter meridian distance, i.e., $t_5 = 2Q$.

 These lengths are tabulated in Table \ref{paramsa} for oblate ellipsoids with $0\le n \le 0.12$ and Table \ref{paramsb} for prolate ellipsoids with $-0.12 \le n < 0$.
-The first row of headings reflects where on the ellipsoid the geodesics lie, while the second row lists the relationship with the distances $t_1$ thru $t_5$.
+The first row of headings reflects where on the ellipsoid the geodesics lie.
+In contrast, the second row lists the relationship with the distances $t_1$ thru $t_5$.
+The ratios of the distances $a$, $b$, $R$, $Q$ can be found by elementary means (for $Q$, this entails solving the inverse geodesic problem between a pole and a point on the equator).
+The distances $p_a$, $p_b$, and $o_c$ are found using iterative methods; code for these calculations is provided in the constructor for the {\tt Intersect} class in the implementation described \ifeprint in Sec.~\ref{implementation}. \else below. \fi However, the algorithms do not depend on the exact values of $t_1$ thru $t_5$.
+The algorithms given below will ``work'' (albeit slightly less efficiently) if the quantities are replaced by their values at a larger value of $\abs n$.